LiaoChinTe/netsquid-simulation/AnonymousTransmission/README.md

 ## Protocol Steps

-1. Sender and receiver are assigned before the protocol starts
+1. Sender and receiver are assigned before the protocol starts.
 2. The **centerNode** (trusted third party) distributes 4-parties W state, and send to all **sideNodes**.
 3. All **sideNodes** apart from sender and receiver perform standard basis measurement.
 Send the result to CenterNode.
-4. CenterNode gethers all measurment results, abort protocol if any none=zero outcome is seen.
+4. CenterNode gethers all measurment results, abort protocol if any none-zero results from measurements.
+Continue only if all results are 0.
-5. Sender is now able to teleport its quantum state to the receiver via the w-state qubits.
+5. Sender node apply Sender Quantum Teleportation protocol, While receiver node apply Receiver Quantum Teleportation protocol.
+6. Receiver can verify the received qubit state.

 ## To Do

-- Import Quantum Teleportation.
+- Extend scale of participants.

 ## Status

 Works on NetSquid version 0.10.

+28/01/2021
+- Finished importing Quantum Teleportation, and ready to run with 4 parties.

 15/01/2021
 - Finished all steps before teleportation